 If this is the motivation behind your search for a technical co-founder, you are probably starting off on the wrong foot.
 The role of a co-founder isn’t limited to someone who would do the coding free in exchange for the promise of equity in the hopes that the app makes it big someday.

-There’s no such thing in the world as a free lunch and if you are just looking for a development partner, hiring app developers or a custom software development company would better suit your needs.
+There’s no such thing in the world as a free lunch and if you are just looking for a custom software development company or hiring app developers would better suit your needs.
 There won’t be any freebies but you stand a better chance to be successful rather than relying on the hopes of a tech co-founder who would single-handedly so the coding for you.